dgouju/DEVWKS-2612/README.md

 3. Log into Tetration using the password provided on the Tetration credentials tab.
 4. You are now logged into Tetration with Developer role.

-## Get familiar with Jupyter notebooks
+## Step 1: Get familiar with Jupyter notebooks
 This first lab will make you do some basic operation to perceive Jupyter notebooks approach.

 1. Using left navigation pane in Tetration UI, go to Data Platform --> User Apps.